diddyjax19/NestIT-Phonestore/README.md

 The Nest Website and Grocery Website is split up in three parts:
  **when the user is logged out**, **when the user is logged in** and **when Vendor is logged in.**.
  Depending on login status different pages are available for the user.
-When the user is logged out the pages: *Home*, *Menu*,*Wishlist*,*Cart* and *Account* are available from the Navigation Bar menu.
+When the user is logged out the pages: *Home*, *cate*,*Wishlist*,*Cart*,*Cart* and *Account* are available from the Navigation Bar menu.
 When the user is logged in *Admin Dashboard*, *Profile page*, and *Order Tracking*,*My Wishlist* and *Settings* are available.
 If you are logged in as an administrator an *Admin* dashboard page is also available.
 The site is intuitive and prompts the user to sign in if they try to access areas which require a user profile.

 Read more about the different choices in the [Features](<#features>) section.